Who Is A Candidate for Vision Therapy?

 Vision therapy does not cure dyslexia or attention deficit hyperactivity disorder (ADHD).
 But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates offers vision therapy to patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine and throughout Ontario.
+The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry offers vision therapy to patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine and throughout Ontario.